edges-collab/edges-io/README.rst

 `edges-cal <https://github.com/edges-collab/cal_coefficients/tree/master/src/edges_cal/cal_coefficients.py>`_
 for a more involved example.

+As of v0.4.0, ``CalibrationObservation`` objects no longer need to be defined fully by one directory containing all measurements.
+While that is still an option (and the easiest way to define a calibration observation), they can also be defined in a more sophisticated way internally or externally.

+Internally, a ``definition.yaml`` file is allowed which defines properties of the observation, and also has ``include`` and ``prefer`` keywords which are used to supplement or override any particular parts of the observation.
+For example ``include`` could point to the top-level of any other observation, which could then be used whenever the main observation lacks data.
+If this file exists, by default it is used to construct the full observation virtually.
+See an incomplete example of such a definition file can be found `here <example-obs-definition.yaml>`_.

+Externally, a different file format is used to explicitly define every single measurement file in an observation.
+This is supposed to be exhaustive and complete to make it unambiguous.
+An example can be found in the `test-suite <tests/test_data/observation.yaml>`_.
+One can use such a file to create a ``CalibrationObservation`` by using the ``CalibrationObservation.from_observation_yaml()`` function.

 Using the ``HDF5Object``
 ------------------------
 ``edges-io`` contains a convenient ``HDF5Object`` class whose purpose is to make working